Coconut Oil Facial Mask for Clear Skin: 5 Recipes for Different Skin Conditions

-If you’re a regular here you may be wondering why I’d be recommending a coconut oil facial mask to clear up your skin.
+If you’re a regular here you may be wondering why I recommend a coconut oil face mask to clear up your skin.
 You see, I steer clear of coconut oil in my hair and face products because it causes huge cystic acne for me.
-But the fact is that coconut oil does have some very beneficial attributes that can help you to achieve clear skin.
+But the fact is that coconut oil does have some very beneficial attributes that can help you achieve clear, glowing skin.
 Crazy, right?
 I’ll explain.

-In this post I’ll describe a few coconut oil benefits especially for your skin and show you how I’m still able to incorporate this miracle oil into my DIY beauty regimen without leaving any of it on my skin to wreak havoc.
+In this post, I’ll discuss a few coconut oil benefits for your skin, and show you how I’m still able to incorporate this miracle oil into my DIY beauty regimen without leaving any of it on my skin to wreak havoc.
 I’ll also share with you a few of my favorite coconut oil face mask recipes that I use depending on what my skin needs at any given time.

 Benefits of Coconut Oil for Face

 Coconut oil is fat.
 It’s a highly saturated fat taken directly from coconuts and is made up primarily of lauric acid.
-It is antimicrobial and anti-fungal and has been studied and proven to be effective against the bacteria that causes acne.
-In fact in that same study, lauric acid was shown to be more effective than benzoyl peroxide, another common treatment of acne.
+It is antimicrobial and anti-fungal and has been studied and proven to be effective against the bacteria that cause acne.
+In fact, in that same study, lauric acid was shown to be more effective than benzoyl peroxide, another common treatment of acne.

 Coconut oil may also help your skin to heal faster.
 This means if you’re suffering from acne scars (or any type of scar really), incorporating coconut oil in your beauty regimen can help to give you clear skin.